Nicola Williams Senior Chartered Legal Executive

 Nicola specialises in non-contentious construction work.

-Nicola advises on: construction terms in development agreements and agreements for lease, letters of intent, pre-construction agreements, building contracts and sub-contracts, consultant appointments, collateral warranties and letters of reliance, novation agreements, performance and other bonds, parent company guarantees, project bank accounts/escrow agreements.
+Nicola advises on construction terms: in development agreements, agreements for lease and licences, letters of intent, pre-construction agreements, building contracts and sub-contracts, consultant appointments, collateral warranties and letters of reliance, novation agreements, performance and other bonds, parent company guarantees, project bank accounts/escrow agreements.
 Nicola also provides due diligence reports to funders on construction documents.

-She acts for private and public sector clients, including: employers, developers, contractors, consultants and funders, in respect of complex and/or high value construction projects.
+She acts for private and public sector clients, employers (including under strategic partnerships and joint ventures), developers, contractors, consultants and funders, in respect of complex and/or high value construction projects.

-- Advising a major public authority on a bespoke developer agreement with associated agreement for lease
+- Advising a major public authority and advising major private developers on bespoke developer agreements with associated agreements for lease

-- Providing due diligence reports on construction documents to three of the four main high street banks
+- Providing due diligence reports on construction documents to the main high street banks and private funding organisations

-- Advising a major university on construction framework agreements to procure professional consultants and building contractors under multiple lots for call-off contracts
+- Advising a major university and social housing providers on construction framework agreements to procure professional consultants and building contractors under multiple lots for call-off contracts

 - Advising social housing providers on development agreements, drafting bespoke construction documents and preparing templates for their future construction projects